Wednesday, 13 November 2024

 That this bill be now read a second time.

 John PESUTTO (Hawthorn – Leader of the Opposition) (11:07): I am pleased to be able to rise today to speak on the Statute Law Repeals Bill 2024.
 I can say at the outset that the opposition will not be opposing this bill.
 It is a bill which deals superficially with a number of fairly basic changes, but what the bill really reveals is the absence of any meaningful agenda from this tired, old, rotten and corrupt government to deal with the challenges that our state faces.
-It is a particular concern to us in the opposition because we have called on the government to address these issues, and repeatedly the government does not do that.
+It is a particular concern to us in the opposition because we have called on the government to address these issues and repeatedly the government has not done that.

 Let us look at the proposed changes to the Docklands Act 1991, which is a good place to start because Docklands is symbolic in many ways of the housing crisis and the home ownership affordability crisis that Victorians face today.
 With Victorians struggling to afford to buy a home in what is the highest taxed state in the country, Docklands is a good place to start, I would suggest.
 The government is overseeing a decline in the number of units that are being approved and developed in this state at the very time we need more supply into the system.
 This year alone we are likely to see the government, if it is lucky, track a little over 50,000 homes, which will complete a decline since 2021 in the approvals and completions of dwelling units, to take an example.
 This is contrary to what we are seeing in New South Wales and Queensland, where we are seeing approvals and completions actually tick up.
 This year we will see, on average, Victorians pay around $2200 in property taxes per person in this state by way of revenue raised.
 That is an enormous burden to put on the Victorian people.
 We also see that in Victoria property taxes contribute around 45 per cent of the cost of a new build.
 For the median-priced home in Victoria, Victorians can expect to see around $430,000 to $440,000 on average simply going to meet the taxes that this government is imposing – the highest in the country.
 That is certainly according to the Urban Development Institute of Australia, a respected source on this type of matter.

+Is it any surprise that Victorians are paying the highest taxes?
+Last year the Allan Labor government imposed what it called a pandemic levy across payroll and land tax and property, which would have seen it raise, at the time, a forecast $8.6 billion.
 But we now know with today’s news it is on track to raise another nearly $600 million, which will see just the levy added last year alone impose on households, taxpayers and businesses right across Victoria over $9 billion in extra taxes from last year’s budget over the four-year forward estimates period.
 I mean, how much does this government think that Victorian households and businesses can cop to make up for the financial incompetence, financial delinquency and financial vandalism of this corrupt government?
 I say ‘corrupt’ because it has distorted basic decision-making and due diligence in this state and it is a sad spectacle to watch, but we are fighting on behalf of the Victorian people.

 When we look at this poor record of housing delivery under the Allan Labor government, let us look at what it did a few weeks ago.
 Desperate to respond to repeated and intensifying calls for an answer to the housing crisis that was supposed to be addressed when it delivered its housing statement last year in September, which was nothing more than a 30-odd page brochure of some colour pictures with no detail in it, what did we see?
 We saw the Premier come out and engage in a communications and media blitz.
 It was impressive in the sense of how much chutzpah can you expect from a Premier who has no actual substance to deliver but a media strategy.
 I want to say to all Victorians who will be watching this debate: it was a vacuous media strategy devoid of any substance.
 It was facile, it was superficial and it was non-responsive to what the industry is calling for and what Victorians are calling for.